 Fun fact: Planica is also home to the steepest zip line descent in the world.

 12. Lago Del Predil

 Even though technically we now made it to Italy, this lake is widely popular to drive to when you’re in the area as it’s so close to the Slovenian border.
 The lake is especially beautiful in the warmer months.
 You’ll see a little island in the middle and the entire lake surrounded by mountains and forest.
 Make sure you ask the guides about the legend of the lake.
 I thought it was a little familiar to a well known religious book 😉

 13. Mangart Views

-Mangart is one of the highest peaks of Slovenian Julian Alps and boasts with an elevation of 2679 meters.
+Mangart is one of the highest peaks of the Slovenian Julian Alps and boasts with an elevation of 2679 meters.
 While there is a beautiful 2-hour hiking trail available to reach even more beautiful views, we opted for parking before the trail start and take in the views from there.
-There is bench available on the road stop and it makes for a perfect picnic with a view!
+There is a bench available on the road stop and it makes for a perfect picnic with a view!

 The road leading to one of the best views of Mangart is not open year-round due to avalanches, so bear in mind that you will need to research this before you go.

 Virje Waterfall is the perfect spot for photography lovers, as well as those looking for a calm hike with plenty to see.
 It is easily reached by foot from the nearby parking lot in just 5 minutes.
 Here you will see the river Glijun fall into a 20m wide and 12m high multi-stranded waterfall.